Skip to content

 Everyday eye‑comfort: the habits that help

-• 10:10 rule — after about 10 minutes of close work, look for for 10 seconds.
-(Many families also use 20‑20‑20, either is great, but the 10:10 rule tends to form a habit more easily!)
+• 10:10 rule — after about 10 minutes of close work, look far away for 10 seconds.
+(Many families also use 20‑20‑20, either is great, but I've found the 10:10 rule tends to form a habit more easily)

 • Position & posture — keep desktop screens slightly below eye level and an arm’s length away - roughly 55 to 65cm.
 Adjust brightness to room light.
 Laptop screens should roughly be 45 to 50cm away.
 IPads should not be closer than 40cm from eyes.